OO for Small or Thin

 Practice slowly.
 Make the mouth shape at the same time as the sign.

-- Compare HOUSE BIG with CHA and HOUSE SMALL with OO.
+- Compare with CHA and with .

 Simple Examples